Investment Timing, Agency and Information

-This paper provides a model of investment timing by managers in a decentralized firm in the presence of agency conflicts and information asymmetries.
-When investment decisions are delegated to managers, contracts must be designed to provide incentives for managers to both extend effort and truthfully reveal private information.
+This paper provides a model of optimal investment timing in a decentralized firm under conditions of agency and asymmetric information.
 Using a real options approach, we show that an underlying option to invest can be decomposed into two components: a manager's option and an owner's option.
-The implied investment behavior differs significantly from that of the first-best no-agency solution.
-In particular, greater inertia occurs in investment, as the model predicts that the manager will have a more valuable option to wait than the owner.
+The terms of the manager's option are determined by an optimal contracting model, and provide an incentive for the manager to both extend effort and truthfully reveal his private information.
+The implied investment behavior differs significantly from that of standard real options models.
+In particular, there will be greater inertia in investment, in that the model leads to the manager having an even greater "option to wait" than the owner.
+The interplay between the twin forces of hidden information and hidden action leads to markedly different investment outcomes than when only one of the two forces is at work.

 Suggested Citation: Suggested Citation